Levy-Y/docker-discord-bot/README.md

 # docker-discord-bot

-This repository contains a simple Discord bot built with Python and Docker.
-It includes a Dockerfile, a bot.py file, a requirements.txt file, and a docker-compose.yml file.
+This repository contains the required files to build a Docker container, which is running a python discord bot.

 ## Getting Started